This post has been updated!

-Stop Picky Eating
+How to Stop Picky Eating

-Don’t get me wrong, I believe in offering choices to an extent; however, if you ask an open-ended question to a child about what they would like to eat, you might find frustration with their response (i.e. the same old thing he ate for the past few days).
+Don’t get me wrong, I believe in offering choices to an extent.
+However, if you ask an open-ended question to a child about what they would like to eat, you may feel frustration with their response (i.e. the same old thing he ate for the past few days).

-Dinner should be family style, and he should eat something from the table (i.e. there are no special requests for dinner each night).
+Your child should eat something from the table (i.e. there are no special requests for dinner each night).

-Here’s an example: “Timmy, we have waffles or cinnamon toast today for breakfast.”
+An easy example: “Timmy, we have waffles or cinnamon toast today for breakfast.”

 Eventually, you may not even have to offer the two choices, and just simply present the food without even asking.